SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Session-16.md

   gmail.MD document, or if your company provides the email configuration document just simply follow that.
 - So configuring gmail.MD document for sending mails is morethan enough.
-- Monitoring team responsibility is to monitor servers,websites etc. If websites are down then monitoring team will send alerts to Developers team, if servers are down then monitoring team will send alerts to DevOps team
+- Monitoring team responsibility is to monitor servers,websites etc. If websites are down then monitoring team will send alerts to Developers team, if servers are down then monitoring team will send alerts to DevOps team.
 - Creating disk is the work of "Storage team" not DevOps.
 But just know how it works.